 Even worse, solid wood is at high risk of expanding too much after installation causing the planks to cup or warp, and the floor to fail.
 There is an especially high risk present when installing over concrete due to the amount of moisture present in the slab.
 Other risk factors include under floor heating and temperature and humidity fluctuations.

 Wide planks from 180mm up to 300mm bring a sophisticated, generous atmosphere to your interior and are incredibly popular.
 Because of the multi-layered plank construction, these wide planks can safely be installed in difficult environments such as with under-floor heating or in humid climates, without any risk of gapping, warping or floor failure.

 Wide planks made from solid wood are a recipe for disaster.
 For this reason solid wood such as oak is often supplied in medium widths such as 150mm or less.
 Solid wood simply moves too much from humidity fluctuations, therefore plank width needs to be kept to a minimum to ensure the floor will not expand or contract too much.

 Many people are attracted by the idea of having a solid wood floor, it is after all the traditional choice.
 The difficulties that may arise are myriad.
 Non-engineered solid wide-plank wood floors will inevitably continue to expand and contract after installation.
 Decreases in humidity in the exposed wear surface can cause cupping (concave curving) as the top of the plank dries out.
-Gaps will appear between the boards as each board dries and shrinks.
+Potentially, large gaps may appear between the boards as each board dries and shrinks.
 Increases in moisture content may generate excessive compressive forces around the floor’s perimeter, perhaps even causing the floor to lift in the most stressed areas.
 Solid wood will always distort.